Can omeprazole cause low white blood cells

 White blood cells are a crucial component of the immune system, playing a vital role in defending the body against infections and diseases.
 Omeprazole is a proton pump inhibitor commonly used to treat conditions related to excess stomach acid production.
 While omeprazole is generally well-tolerated, there have been rare cases where it has been associated with low white blood cell counts, a condition known as leukopenia.

-See also Omeprazole and hypocalcemia
+See also Omeprazole arrow 20 mg

 Leukopenia is a condition characterized by a decrease in the number of white blood cells circulating in the blood.
 White blood cells are essential for fighting off infections, so having low levels can weaken the immune system and make the body more susceptible to illness.